fcesco/Churn-Prediction/README.md

 ### <a name="model_comparison"></a> Models Comparison
 Two model were compared: the Random forest and the Extra trees model.
 The comparison, was made first doing a random search of the best hyper-parameters of each model and then comparing the output through a ROC curve.
 The ROC curve shows that the Random Forest model outperformed the Extra trees model, thus Random Forest is our first choice.

-We need also to decide which FPR we need.
-A rate around 55% is the best choice for our model because is the point where the curve slope start to decrease.
+We have to decide which FPR we need.
+A rate around 55% is the best choice for our model because is the point where the curve slope start to decreases.
 Thus, the threshold chosen is 0.454 which means that each users that have a probability to churn higher than 0.454 is labeled as churn.

 ![figure five - ROC Curve](pictures/roc.png)